Life in a... Metro: Plot

+Monty helps Shruti get a job in his company and they become friends.
+Monty also conveys that his mother has found an ideal bride for him, and asks Shruti's help with the wedding shopping.
+Shruti slowly starts falling for Monty.
+Amol and Shivani, who have rekindled their love spend one night together.
+In the morning, Shivani wakes up and experiences some pains, at which point Amol calls for an ambulance.
+She dies in his arms.

-Rahul, who is upset, brings home a prostitute.
-When he enters the bathroom to fetch a condom, he finds Neha who has attempted suicide.
-He immediately drives out the prostitute and calls his neighbor who is a doctor; they are able to save Neha by making her vomit and admit her in a hospital.
+During one of their meetings in Rahul's apartment, Neha and Ranjit have an intense argument and Ranjit leaves.
+Neha, upset, attempts suicide by drinking phenyl.
+Rahul finds her passed out in the bathroom and calls his neighbor who is a doctor; they are able to save Neha by making her vomit and admit her in a hospital.
 Rahul calls up Ranjit, who has left for Bangalore due to an urgent business, who tells him to take care of Neha for a few days.
-Shruti realizes that Neha hasn't come home.

-One night, Amol visits Shivani, who asks him to spend the night with him, which he does.
-In the morning, Shivani wakes up and experiences some pains, at which point Amol calls for an ambulance.
-Realizing that she is going to die, Shivani says that her last wish is to die in Amol's arms, which she does.
-Amol is gravely disturbed and depressed.
-He pressures the topic of love to Shikha and Shruti and regrets leaving Shivani forty years ago.

-Rahul, meanwhile, starts taking care of the recovering Neha and they form a special bond.
-One day, Rahul takes her to the outskirts of the city to an unfinished house.
-Rahul explains to Neha that his father's dream was to build a good house or a restaurant, and he had invested everything into this house.
-But he didn't have enough money to complete the ceiling and a few parts of the house.
+He starts taking care of her and they form a special bond.
+One day, he takes her to the outskirts of the city to an unfinished house.
+He explains to Neha that his father's dream was to build a house or a restaurant, and he had invested everything into that property.
+But he did not have enough money to complete the ceiling and a few parts of the house.
 Now, Rahul is determined to fulfill his father's dream.
-This moves Neha.

-Shruti manages to track down Neha in Rahul's house.
-Realizing that she has attempted suicide, Shruti misunderstands the situation and scolds Rahul and slaps him, which Neha watches with confusion.
-While calling for a cab outside the apartment, she sees Ranjit (who has returned) approaching Neha and inquiring her, which makes Shruti realize that Ranjit was having an affair with Neha and not Rahul and that Ranjit was the reason.
+Shruti, who managed to track down Neha in Rahul's house, realizes that she had attempted suicide, misunderstands the situation and slaps Rahul.
+Afterwards, she finds out that Ranjit was having an affair with Neha.
 Meanwhile, Shikha visits Akash in his home, where they get physically close.
-Just before they get even more intimate, Shikha realizes her boundaries and leaves Akash's home.
-She comes home crying.
+Just before they get even more intimate, Shikha realizes her boundaries and hurriedly leaves Akash's home.